Sessions and Captures System

 Captures menu

-All the offline adjustments and settings are done in the capture menu.
-Because they are identical to the System Setup menu settings, please refer to this part of the user documentation.
+All offline adjustments and settings are done in the capture menu.
+As they are identical to the System Setup menu settings, please refer to this part of the user documentation.

 Computation curve and sessions

-A session can have as many captures as the user want, but only one computation curve.
-It is because the computation curve is dynamic, depending on which captures are affected to it, the time alignment between them, and so on.
+A session can have as many captures as the user wants, but can have only one computation curve.
+This is because the computation curve is dynamic, depending on which captures are affected to it, the time alignment between them, and so on.

-Still, it is possible to store the current state of the computation curve to a new capture, to keep track of your improvement, to access quickly to different computations or to store them as target curves.
+Still, it is possible to store the current state of the computation curve to a new capture, to keep track of your improvements, to quickly access different computations or to store them as target curves.
 To capture the computation curve, click on the Capture Computation Curve button.

 Changing capture settings